1918 Oklahoma gubernatorial election

 The 1918 Oklahoma gubernatorial election was held on November 5, 1918, and was a race for Governor of Oklahoma.
 Democrat James B. A. Robertson defeated Republican Horace G. McKeever.
 Also on the ballot was Patrick S. Nagle of the Socialist Party.

+Primary election

-Democratic primary
+Democratic party

 James B. A. Robertson, a former judge who had lost in the Democratic gubernatorial primary in 1914, defeated six other candidates to win the nomination, including future governor 'Alfalfa Bill' Murray.